ramcharanpeesapati/Car-Price-Predictor/README.md

-Memory updated
-Here is the updated README.md with your GitHub username:

 # Car Price Prediction Using Machine Learning
 This repository contains a machine learning model to predict car prices based on various features such as make, model, year, mileage, and more.
 The project was developed as part of my internship task at Internpe.
 The goal of this project was to implement a regression model that can accurately estimate the market price of a car using machine learning techniques.